rubenwardy/minetest_modding_book/_en/items/inventories.md

 ### Adding to a List

-To add items to a list named `"main"` whilst respecting any maximum stack sizes:
+To add items to a list named `"main"` while respecting maximum stack sizes:

 ```lua
 local stack    = ItemStack("default:stone 99")